 The interaction of CBL0137 with FACT (Facilitates Chromatin Transcription) complex results in simultaneous NF-kB suppression, Heat Shock Factor 1 suppression and p53 activation.
 This modulation of three key cellular pathways causes suppression of cancer cell growth.
 CBL0137 has been shown in preclinical studies to have a beneficial effect in multiple solid tumor animal models.

-In August 2013, dosing began in a Phase 1 trial evaluating intravenous administration of CBL0137 in patients with metastatic or unresectable advanced solid cancers and lymphomas in the U.S. A Phase 1 study of oral administration of CBL0137 in patients with advanced solid tumors that are resistant or refractory to current standard treatment is ongoing in the Russian Federation.
+A study assessing oral administration of CBL0137 in patients with advanced solid tumors that are resistant or refractory to current standard treatment was initiated in the Russian Federation in October 2012.

 Incuron holds worldwide development and commercialization rights to CBL0137.